India Variant Becomes Dominant in Britain, Threatens to Wreck Boris Johnson’s Grand Reopening

 Case numbers in Britain remain low, but they’re going in the wrong direction.
 Over 3,500 new COVID cases were recorded in the four nations of the United Kingdom on Thursday.
 That was the highest figure seen since the end of March, and, on average, case numbers are up by slightly over 20 percent when compared to the week previous.
 The new variant is thought to account for around three-quarters of these new infections, and 6,959 cases of the variant have been confirmed across Britain.

-There’s no reason to believe that the India variant is any more deadly, but it does appear to transmit more easily than previous variants.
-However, the variant’s spread has coincided with a partial relaxation of coronavirus rules throughout the United Kingdom, and Johnson said his public health experts always expected a rise in cases when that happened.
+There’s no reason to believe that the variant seen in India is any more deadly, but it does appear to transmit more easily than previous strains.
+However, the variant’s spread has coincided with a partial relaxation of coronavirus rules throughout the United Kingdom, and Johnson said his public-health experts always expected a rise in cases when that happened.

 Professor Neil Ferguson, the Imperial College London epidemiologist who advised the government at the start of the pandemic, said Thursday: “The variant is now in well over the majority of local authority areas in the country and is now the dominant strain.
 This means the majority of new cases are of the Indian variant and that’s concerning.”